oktadev/okta-blog/_source/_posts/2020-04-09-build-fast-website-csharp-dapper.md

 * [Build Secure Microservices with AWS Lambda and ASP.NET Core](/blog/2019/03/21/build-secure-microservices-with-aspnet-core)
 * [Build a CRUD App with ASP.NET Core and Typescript](/blog/2019/03/26/build-a-crud-app-with-aspnetcore-and-typescript)
 * [Build a GraphQL API with ASP.NET Core](/blog/2019/04/16/graphql-api-with-aspnetcore)

+Want to be notified when we publish more of these?
+Follow [@oktadev on Twitter](https://twitter.com/oktadev), subscribe to our [YouTube channel](https://youtube.com/c/oktadev), or follow us on [LinkedIn](https://www.linkedin.com/company/oktadev/).
+If you have a question, please leave a comment below!